 -

 Yes, Italian law provides for class actions and collective redress mechanisms, governed by a comprehensive legal framework that defines both the substantive requirements and the procedural aspects of such actions, while also referring to the general principles of civil procedure.
-The main legal sources are Articles 840-bis et seq. of the Italian Code of Civil Procedure (as amended by Law No. 31 of 12 April 2019), Articles 140-ter et seq. of the Consumer Code (Legislative Decree No. 206 of 6 September 2005), and Legislative Decree No. 198 of 20 December 2009.
+The main legal sources are Articles 840-bis et seq. of the Italian Code of Civil Procedure (Royal Decree No. 1443 of 28 October 1940), Articles 140-ter et seq. of the Italian Consumer Code (Legislative Decree No. 206 of 6 September 2005), and Legislative Decree No. 198 of 20 December 2009.

 Italian law provides for three main types of class actions and collective redress mechanisms.